 Now, a theme or concept drives Oblivaeon, powered by a story from the vocalist Daniele Rini.
 The tale centers around a variant of the Tree of Life concept in a larger sense.
 Souls escape from the tree and roam about an imaginary landscape on a quest for a home.
 One of the souls finds a voice through the oracle called Ghost of Mary.

 All ingredients are thus assembled to make great pottage, right?

 Well, this being a 6-member band with all of them contributing lustily, their tune often overflows and disintegrates into a lack of separation and general loudness.
-This in turn renders it difficult to pick up all details at all times.
-On top they brickwalled some of these tracks out to fucking space, so that you really need to listen to the disc on top quality gear or you will start to lose some of that.
+This, in turn, renders it difficult to pick up all the details at all times.
+On top, they brickwalled some of these tracks out to fucking space, so that you really need to listen to the disc on top quality gear or you will start to lose some of that.
 More’s the pity.

 That said, the positives largely weigh in over the negatives.
 The intro The Moon and The Tree nicely progresses into their center-piece Shades.
 From dreamy and soft into a tremolo-picked faster-paced screamer – and back.